Cisco outlines five priority actions to strengthen cybersecurity in healthcare

 PHOTO

-Dubai, UAE – Cisco, today, shares five priority actions every healthcare organization must take to strengthen security and maintain digital resilience across the sector.
-This forward-looking approach addresses the unique vulnerabilities of healthcare, while seeking to help organizations in the UAE build resilience and maintain trust in a rapidly evolving technology landscape.
+Riyadh, Saudi Arabia — Cisco, today, shares five priority actions every healthcare organization must take to strengthen security and maintain digital resilience across the sector.
+This forward-looking approach addresses the unique vulnerabilities of healthcare, while seeking to help organizations in Saudi Arabia build resilience and maintain trust in a rapidly evolving technology landscape.

-As a digital-first nation, the UAE’s healthcare sector stands out as one of the most dynamic in this shift.
+As a digital-first nation, Saudi Arabia’s healthcare sector stands out as one of the most dynamic in this shift.
 With hospitals and healthcare providers embracing technologies such as electronic health records, telemedicine, and AI-driven diagnostics, cybersecurity has become a critical component to help safeguard data and maintain public trust.

-Today, the healthcare industry remains a primary target for cyberattacks globally because of highly valuable patient data, reliance on outdated systems, and widespread human and resource vulnerabilities that make breaches easier and more damaging.
+Today, the healthcare industry is a prime target for cyberattacks globally because it holds highly valuable patient data, often relies on outdated systems, and faces common human and resource vulnerabilities that make breaches easier and more damaging.
 In fact, phishing remains the most common entry point for attacks, whilst weak passwords, shadow IT, and lack of awareness are pervasive issues.

-In the UAE, where world-class healthcare is supported by advanced digital connectivity, progress also brings heightened cybersecurity risks.
-Recognizing this, the Department of Health Abu Dhabi (DoH) has set a strong benchmark for cybersecurity in healthcare through its Abu Dhabi Healthcare Information and Cyber Security Standard (ADHICS) framework.
-The standard requires licensed providers to implement key protections including multi-factor authentication, firewalls, encryption, and incident response planning.
+Considering this, the Kingdom has set a strong benchmark for healthcare cybersecurity through a national framework led by the National Cybersecurity Authority (NCA), which works closely with the Ministry of Health (MoH) to safeguard the sector.
+The framework mandates key protections such as risk management, secure software development, identity and access governance, data protection, and breach reporting, reinforced by the Personal Data Protection Law (PDPL) and the Anti-Cybercrime Law.
+In parallel, Saudi Vision 2030’s Healthcare Sector Transformation Program is reshaping the system by emphasizing innovation, preventive care, financial sustainability, expanded digital health, and adherence to global best practices.

-Fady Younes, Managing Director for Cybersecurity at Cisco Middle East, Africa, Türkiye, Romania and CIS at Cisco says, “Organizations must confront the reality that cybersecurity is no longer just an IT issue.
-It is a core component of patient services and enabling digital resilience in healthcare.
-At Cisco, we believe that healthcare organizations (like all sectors) should take proactive steps to safeguard their systems and data, helping to maintain patient trust and service continuity.
-This requires not only strong regulatory frameworks, but also a culture of security embedded into everyday operations.
-We are committed to working in close collaboration with healthcare institutions across the UAE, delivering secure-by-design solutions to strengthen their defenses and stay ahead of evolving threats.”
+Salman Faqeeh, Managing Director at Cisco Saudi Arabia says, “The Kingdom is transforming its healthcare system by expanding access to services, upgrading medical infrastructure, and encouraging greater private sector participation.
+Cybersecurity is critical to this progress because every piece of information in today’s digital world is valuable and must be protected.
+At Cisco, we are committed to raising awareness and delivering secure-by-design solutions to help organizations in Saudi Arabia strengthen their defenses, stay ahead of evolving threats, and protect what matters most in our increasingly connected world.”

 Considering these realities, Cisco shares five actions for policymakers and healthcare organizations to combat the rising issue of cyber-attacks: